List of criminal organizations in DC Comics: The Misfits

 Organized by Killer Moth, the Misfits was an assembly of some of Batman's lesser foes in hopes their combined power could be more formidable.
 Its members included Catman, Calendar Man, and Chancer.

 Monarch's Army

 Formed from across the multiverse by Monarch, Monarch's Army included the Crime Society, JLAxis, Extremists, Queen Belthera, Earth-43 Batman, and Earth-7 Starwoman.

 Monster League of Evil

 Captain Thunder's greatest foes, the Monster League of Evil included Frankenstein's Monster, Dracula, Wolf-Man, and the Mummy.

-Monster Society of Evil

-The Monster Society of Evil is an organization formed by Mister Mind to carry out his evil plots.

 Multiplex's gang

 Assembled by Multiplex to battle Firestorm, the group included Slipknot, Hyena, Mindboggler, and Bolt.
 When Jason Rusch became Firestorm, Multiplex assembled another gang but with Killer Frost, Black Bison, Hyena, Plastique, and Typhoon.

 N

 The Nameless

 A mysterious collective of shadowy entities, the Nameless count Synnar and Deacon Dark among their followers as the Eternal Light Corporation is a front for their organization.